 The lack of experience in hiring could result in the inability to keep the top candidates engaged and interested in working with your startup.
 The emphasis must shift from an assessment of potential top employees to actually communicating with them at a personalized level.

 Setting and managing a startup is no mean task.
 The founders must remain aware of and be responsible for every aspect of it until they are able to recruit good people.
 It makes sense to invest in hiring software to conduct psychometric testing and assessment, such that hiring is more about personality fitment than experience.
 Hiring for a start-up is possibly harder since it is through interactions with the limited employees that the company would communicate with the outside world.
-Failure to communicate effectively could well be the downfall of a start-up, and hence it makes sense to assess the hiring strategies and implement them very effectively.
+Failure to communicate effectively could well be the downfall of a start-up, and hence it makes sense to assess the hiring tips and implement them very effectively.